ruby/www.ruby-lang.org/en/news/_posts/2019-10-02-ruby-2-4-9-released.md

 ## Release Comment

 Thanks to everyone who helped with this release.
-XXX